 In March 1977, we moved from H Street and briefly left the District of Columbia before re-opening the Jeanne Jugan Residence in its present location on Harewood Road in 1982.
 St. Joseph Villa, consisting of 24 apartments for independent seniors, was constructed in 1999.

-The Jeanne Jugan Residence has had a front row seat to many important national events over the past 170 years.
+The Jeanne Jugan Residence has had a front row seat to many important national events during the past 150 years.
 Our Home has welcomed quite a few notable visitors including Eleanor Roosevelt and President and Mrs. George W. Bush.
 We were also blessed to provide a home to James Cardinal Hickey in his final years.

 “Love God very much, so that you can look after the aged well, for it is Jesus whom you care for in them.”